GradleUp/static-analysis-plugin/docs/tools/detekt.md

 sure that `failFast` is set to `false` in the Detekt configuration.

 For more information about Detekt rules, refer to the [official website](https://arturbosch.github.io/detekt/#quick-start-with-gradle).

-## Exclude files from Detekt analysis

-In order to exclude files from Detekt analysis, you have to use the facilities provided by the Detekt plugin in the `detekt` configuration closure.
-This means, you have to provide a value to the `filters` property that contains the exclusion pattern(s) you wish Detekt to ignore.

-The `filters` property expects a string consisting in a comma-separated list of regular expression patterns, e.g., `'.*test.*,.*/resources/.*,.*/tmp/.*'`
-(which would exclude any path containing the word `test`, or any path containing a directory called `resources` or `tmp`).

 ## Detekt in mixed-language projects
 If your project mixes Java and Kotlin code, you don't need to have an exclusion in place for all `*.java` files.
 Detekt itself only looks for